ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_model.md

 Returns the element label of the closest element with respect to the given point.

 * **Parameters:**
-  - point: Tuple of the global coordinates
+  - point: Tuple of the global coordinates.

 <a id="compolyx.Model.get_layup"></a>

 #### get_layup(path, format=None, objects=None, mode='update_entities')

-Load layup from excel or csv file
+Load layup from excel or csv file.

 * **Parameters:**
   - mode: can be: update_properties_only: Definitions are updated with properties given : update_entities: Definitions are update, additional plies are generated and deleted
-      recreate: Existing layup is deleted generated from scratch
+      recreate: Existing layup is deleted generated from scratch.

 <a id="compolyx.Model.get_layup_from_csv_file"></a>